outscale/cluster-api-provider-outscale/docs/src/topics/get-started-with-clusterctl.md

 default     oscmachinetemplate.infrastructure.cluster.x-k8s.io/cluster-api-md-0            95m

 ```
-## Connect to a workload cluster
+## Connecting to a workload cluster

 You can get a kubeconfig to connect to your workload cluster with
 [clusterctl get kubeconfig][kubeconfig].

-# Delete Cluster api

-## Delete cluster
+## Deleting a cluster

-To delete our cluster:
+To delete your cluster:
 ```bash
 kubectl delete -f getstarted.yaml
 ```

+## Deleting Cluster API

 To delete cluster-api:
 ```bash